Leica D-LUX Typ 109 vs Sony RX10 IV

 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D-LUX Typ 109 does not feature such a mic input.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D-LUX Typ 109 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the D-LUX Typ 109 and RX10 IV can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Sony RX10 IV Manual.

 So how do things add up?
 Which of the two cameras – the Leica D-LUX Typ 109 or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.